-See "Interactions With Compartment Security" on page 108 for more about combining element level security with compartment security.
+See Section 6.13, "Interactions with Compartment Security" [82] for more about combining element level security with compartment security.

-6.10 Node Update and Document Permissions Expanded
+6.10.
+Node Update and Document Permissions Expanded

-These examples expand on the interactions of element level security and document permissions.
-This section contains these examples:
+The examples in this section expand upon the interactions of element level security and document permissions.